Who are we?

 We:

-• record information about your health if it’s necessary to protect your economic well-being if you are at risk, and seeking consent would be unreasonable or negatively impact our ability to help you
+record information about your health if it’s necessary to protect your economic well-being or to safeguard your overall wellbeing if you are at risk and enable us to tailor the support we give you

 Vital interest